BevilaquaBruno/generatormvc/README.md

 # MVC pattern generator with PHP :ok_hand:
-##### this project it's useful to learn about how to manage files with php and do something like composer, but composer use the .phar php files, here i don't.
+##### this project it's useful to learn about how to manage files with php and do something like composer, but composer use the .phar php files, here i don't, You can use this or fork and edit for your project pattern.

 #### In your project you will have created before:
 > - :open_file_folder: app